CSCfi/airflow-openshift/README.md

 The required variables which need to be present in order to run the template are:

 1. APPLICATION_NAME: A unique name identifying the airflow deployment
+2. AUTHENTICATION_USERNAME: Username for the Airflow web UI authentication
+3. AUTHENTICATION_PASSWORD: Password for the Airflow web UI authentication
-2. JUPYTER_PASSWORD: For accessing the Jupyter web interface
+4. JUPYTER_PASSWORD: For accessing the Jupyter web interface

 Rest of the variables are optional and have a value by default which can be changed, if needed.